 With this function you can check if there is new update available and download it.
-In order to download a new update you need to be registered at Open-e.com.
-You also have to remember to setup correct DNS and Gateway address in SETUP → network menu.
+In order to download a new update you need to be registered at www.open-e.com.
+You also have to remember to setup correct DNS and Gateway address in "setup" > "network menu".